Maja Göpel: Corporate boards

+Memberships

 Göpel is, among others, a member of the Bioeconomy Council of the German Federal Government, the International Club of Rome, the World Future Council, the Balaton Group founded by Donella Meadows and Dennis Meadows in 1982, and the German Commission for UNESCO, as well as of the Board of Trustees of WWF Germany, the Board of Trustees of the Museum of Natural History Berlin, the advisory board of the Bartlett School of Environment, Energy and Resources (BSEER) at University College London and the advisory board of the ZOE Institute for Future-fit Economies.

+Political activities

 Göpel was nominated by the Alliance 90/The Greens as delegate to the Federal Convention for the purpose of electing the President of Germany in 2022.

 Awards

-In 2019, Maja Göpel received the Adam Smith Prize, in 2020 the "Umwelt- und Nachhaltigkeitspreis des Bundesdeutschen Arbeitskreises für Umweltbewusstes Management (B.A.U.M)".
-In 2021, she was awarded the Erich Fromm Prize, the Theodor Heuss Prize as well as the Science Communication Medal of the Max Planck Society.
-Also in 2021, The Frankfurter Allgemeine Zeitung ranked her 17th among the 100 most influential German economists.
+In 2019, Göpel received the Adam Smith Prize for market-based environmental policy.
+In 2020, she was awarded the Umwelt- und Nachhaltigkeitspreis (Environmental and Sustainability Award) from the Bundesdeutscher Arbeitskreis für Umweltbewusstes Management (B.A.U.M.).
+In 2021, she received three additional honors: the Erich Fromm Prize, the Theodor Heuss Prize and the Max Planck Society Science Communication Medal.
+The same year the Frankfurter Allgemeine Zeitung ranked her 17th among the 100 most influential German economists.

+Critics

+In August 2022, Die Zeit reported that Göpels new book, as well as the 2020 bestseller, was co-authored by a ghostwriter, which is not mentioned in the book.
+The extent to which the ghostwriter Marcus Jauer wrote the books is not known.
+Ghostwriter journalist Marcus Jauer is not mentioned in any place in the books.
+According to Göpel, he did not wanted to be named.

+Göpel was awarded prizes for her first book, most notably the Erich Fromm Prize.
+The RND asked in 2022: “Whether she would have gotten it if the title had said “with Marcus Jauer”?”.

+Die Zeit wrote that the think tank The New Institute in Hamburg hired Göpel as scientific director in autumn 2020, but soon feared for its reputation if the ghostwriting became public.
+The employment relationship ended in July 2021, formally based on Göpel's decision.